You could say that I was cradled in the vineyards. Son and grandson of a winegrower, since all time...

 Champagne, Champagne,Champagne premier cru

 Located in the Western Marne Valley, our vineyard is mainly planted with Pinot Meunier.
 This grape variety is particularly popular on our clayey-limestone slopes.
-For several years now, and after many trial and error, we have been working in a more than rational way in viticulture, limiting our inputs as much as possible, working the soil under the rank of...Lire plus Learn more
+For several years now May....Lire plus Learn more

 Located in the Western Marne Valley, our vineyard is mainly planted with Pinot Meunier.
 This grape variety is particularly popular on our clayey-limestone slopes.
 For several years now, and after many trial and error, we have been working in a more than rational way in viticulture, limiting our inputs as much as possible, mechanically working the soil under the row, leaving all our rows grassed.
 This requires a good knowledge of its plots and vines, and we built our winemaking cellar and storage space in 2007.
 On this occasion, we planted 3 forgotten Champagne grape varieties in the Clos du Mont Dorin: Pinot Blanc, Arbanne and Petit Meslier.
 Assembled with Pinot Meunier, Chardonnay and Pinot Noir, our champagnes thus vinified are very atypical and characteristic of our estate.